Sophia Buchanan Barlow

 In 2022, I started my ESRC funded PhD in Sustainable Futures at the University of Exeter.
 The research is titled ‘A Sea of Relationships: Investigating Relational Wellbeing in a Growing Blue Economy’.

-I am interested in how marine policy and governance shape how different stakeholders (unevely) access marine resources, decision-making and related wellbeing and the implications of this for 'blue justice'.
+I am interested in how marine governance in the growing blue economy shapes how different stakeholders (unevely) access marine resources, decision-making and related wellbeing and the implications of this for 'blue justice'.
 Specifically, my research will focus on relational wellbeing – the significance of people’s multi-scalar relationships with other people at local levels, up to governing bodies and with the environment.
 My research examines these relationships in the context of coastal social-ecological systems in the South West, which are on the frontline of rapid environmental change.

 I completed my BA Geography degree at the University of Exeter from 2018-21, developing a strong interest in environmental and social sustainability and achieving a First class honours degree.
 In my final year, I received MRes and PhD (1+3) funding through the ESRC South West Doctoral Training Partnership.

 I studied for my MRes in Sustainable Futures from 2021-22, achieving a Distinction.
 My dissertation focused on how wellbeing was mobilised and perceived across different levels of marine environmental governance in the UK.
 This involved thematic analysis of national marine policy documents alongside interviews with policymakers and environmental managers.

-Supervision team: Dr Louisa Evans, Dr Catherine Butler (Exeter) and Dr Hannah Parrott (Bristol)
+Supervisors: Professor Louisa Evans, Dr Catherine Butler, Dr Hannah Parrott